ComputerElite/APKDowngrader/README.md

 _Please provide a way to verify you own the app_

 # XDelta3
-Also thank the creators of [XDelta3](https://github.com/jmacd/xdelta-gpl) as their tool is also used to create downgrades and downgrade your APK depending on which app and version you're downgrading.
+Thanks to the creators of [XDelta3](https://github.com/jmacd/xdelta-gpl) as their tool is also used to create downgrades and downgrade your APK depending on which app and version you're downgrading.

 ## Issues
 - N/A